openlawteam/tribute-contracts/docs/adapters/GuildKick.md

 - FairShareHelper

-  - to calculate the amount of funds to be returned to the member based on the provided numbers of shares and/or loot, taking into account the historical balance of the GUILD and kicked member's accounts.
+  - to calculate the amount of funds to be returned to the member based on the provided numbers of shares and/or loot, taking into account the current balance of the GUILD and kicked member's accounts.

 ## Functions description and assumptions / checks